Why Do We Measure Aviation Safety Performance?

 - Provide relevant SMS training/ education to all personnel;

-- Minimize accidents/incidents that is attributable to organizational factors;
+- Minimize accidents/incidents that are attributable to organizational factors;

 - Prevent damage and injury to property and people resulting from our operations;

-- Improve effectiveness of safety management system through yearly safety audit that reviews all aspects of the SMS.
+- Improve the effectiveness of the safety management system through a yearly safety audit that reviews all aspects of the SMS.

 By analyzing each of these goals, visualize where in your organization you can find data to support tracking these goals.
 Will you be using: